-This basket weave crochet blanket is so warm!
+This Basket weave Granny Afghan is so warm!
 Because the basket weave stitch is worked on the previous round this makes the perfect stitch for creating a warm afghan.
 If you’re looking for a yarn eating afghan then look no further!
 The color options are endless here.
 It’s beautiful to see the colors blend into one another.

 You can find more afghan patterns under the category Afghans

 Be sure to sign up for my newsletter so you can always be update date with the free patterns I release as they come out! https://www.meladorascreations.com/sign-up-for-newsletter/

 Basket Weave Granny Afghan – Free Crochet Pattern